OsteoFlow: Lyapunov-Guided Flow Distillation for Predicting Bone Remodeling after Mandibular Reconstruction: Abstract

 \section{Abstract}

-Predicting long-term bone remodeling after mandibular reconstruction would be of great clinical benefit, yet standard generative models struggle to maintain trajectory-level consistency and anatomical fidelity over long horizons.
-We introduce \textit{OsteoFlow}, a flow-based framework predicting Year-1 post-operative CT scans from Day-5 scans.
-Our core contribution is {Lyapunov-guided trajectory distillation}: Unlike one-step distillation, our method distills a \emph{continuous trajectory} over transport time from a registration-derived stationary velocity field teacher.
-Combined with a resection-aware image loss, this enforces geometric correspondence without sacrificing generative capacity.
-Evaluated on 344 paired regions of interest, \textit{OsteoFlow} significantly outperforms state-of-the-art baselines, reducing mean absolute error in the surgical resection zone by $\sim$20\%.
-This highlights the promise of trajectory distillation for long-term prediction.
-Code is available on GitHub: \href{https://github.com/hamidreza-aftabi/OsteoFlow}{\textit{OsteoFlow}}. \keywords{Mandibular Reconstruction \and Flow-based Modeling \and Surgical Planning \and Lyapunov-guided Distillation}
+Predicting long-term bone remodeling after mandibular reconstruction would be of great clinical benefit, yet standard generative models struggle to maintain trajectory-level consistency and anatomical fidelity over long horizons, particularly in low-data regimes.
+We introduce \textit{OsteoFlow}, a flow-based framework for predicting Year-1 postoperative CT scans from Day-5 scans.
+Our core contribution is Lyapunov-guided trajectory distillation.
+Unlike one-step distillation, our method distills a continuous trajectory over transport time from a registration-derived stationary velocity field teacher.
+Combined with a resection-aware image loss, this approach enforces geometric correspondence without sacrificing generative capacity.
+Evaluated on 344 paired regions of interest, \textit{OsteoFlow} significantly outperforms state-of-the-art baselines, reducing mean absolute error in the surgical resection zone by approximately \(20\%\).
+These results highlight the promise of trajectory distillation for long-term prediction in low-data clinical settings.
+Code is available at \url{https://github.com/hamidreza-aftabi/OsteoFlow}.